Visiting our facility: A COVID-19 Update

 At Memorial Hermann Surgical Hospital First Colony, there is no higher priority than your well-being and the broader health of our communities.
 We understand the fear and concern surrounding this outbreak, and we are committed to keeping you and your family healthy and offer you peace of mind.
 Although you may have concerns about the coronavirus, we are here to keep you informed.
 We are closely monitoring the outbreak of novel coronavirus (COVID-19) and we are taking proactive steps to ensure your safety.

 Our top priority, as always, is to deliver safe, high-quality care to you and all patients that we serve.
+All staff are screened daily and are required to wear masks.
 We understand the value our facility provides as an important site of access for patients needing ongoing healthcare diagnostics, procedures, surgeries and pain management in a controlled and safe environment, and we appreciate the trust you have placed in us.

 We are working with local and state health departments, and are following the Centers for Disease Control and Prevention (CDC) guidelines and recommendations.
 In our operating rooms and across all patient care areas, we provide the highest level of cleaning and disinfecting by following guidelines from the CDC and the Association of Operating Room Nurse (AORN).
 As we work together to keep patients, visitors and our team’s safe, here’s what you can expect from us: